Frequently Asked Questions

 Q: Do I have to use the restoration company my insurance company recommends I use?

 A: No, you have the right to choose the company you are comfortable with to work in your home.
-The insurance company will work with any restoration company you choose.

 Q: Do I have to file an insurance claim before I call a restoration company to start the work?

 A: No, it is your responsibility as a homeowner to take steps to prevent further damage as soon as possible.
 Once you notify your insurance company we can work with them.
 We have years of experience working with insurance adjusters to determine the cost of repairs.

 Q: How do I know if a loss is covered by my insurance company?